terrytaylorbonn/terrytaylorbonn.github.io/index.md

 The original idea for the "Ziptie" part of "ZiptieAI" came from the zipties the Ukrainian army uses for their very flexible and mission ready drones.
 - KISS ("keep it simple stupid").
 Needless complexity is your biggest enemy.
 - Implement the minimal functionality to get the job done.
-- "Ziptie" add on whatever functioality is required.
-Be flexible, ready to change out parts as required. *This approach is critical for those of you building your first drone(s) at home.*
+- "Ziptie" (add) any required functionality.
+Be flexible and ready to change parts as required. *This approach is critical for those of you building your first drone(s) at home.*

 ![drones](/assets/ziptiedrone2.png)